RA1811028010065/distributed-rate-limiter/README.md

 # Distributed Rate Limiter

 This project showcases a self-contained distributed rate-limiter implemented in Go.
 It exposes both REST and gRPC-style endpoints, synchronises state via NATS or an in-memory bus, and is fully containerised for deployment on Kubernetes.
 For a concise overview with sample interactions, see [`docs/overview.md`](docs/overview.md); for a deep architectural explanation covering every component and technology choice, read [`docs/product.md`](docs/product.md).
+Algorithm-by-algorithm deep dives live under [`docs/patterns/`](docs/patterns/).

 ## Features

+- **Hybrid rate limiting** that auto-selects between token bucket, leaky bucket, and sliding window techniques based on live traffic telemetry, keeping bursty and sustained workloads in check.【F:internal/ratelimiter/service.go†L84-L343】
 - **Token bucket rate limiting** with distributed synchronisation through NATS or an in-memory fallback.
 - **gRPC-style API** transported over HTTP using a lightweight server implementation compatible with protobuf-encoded messages.
 - **REST API** for simple integration and observability endpoints, including live statistics and health checks.
 - **Structured decision logging** that fans out to stdout and an on-disk log file for auditability.
 - **NATS integration** implemented directly over the NATS protocol with an in-memory substitute for local development.
 - **Docker & Kubernetes manifests** for containerised deployments.
-- **Automated tests** covering protobuf codecs and rate-limiter synchronisation semantics.
+- **Automated tests** covering protobuf codecs, hybrid strategy switching, and rate-limiter synchronisation semantics.【F:internal/ratelimiter/service_test.go†L9-L186】
 - **GitHub Actions pipeline** that builds, tests, deploys to a Kind cluster, and runs a REST smoke test.

 ## Project layout